AARP Eye Center

 - The WEP’s effect is proportional: The more years in which you had “substantial earnings” from Social Security–covered work, the less the provision cuts into your benefits.
 Social Security’s online WEP calculator can help you gauge the impact.

-- The Windfall Elimination Provision affects only Social Security retirement benefits.
+- The Windfall Elimination Provision affects Social Security retirement and disability benefits.
 A separate rule, the Government Pension Offset, covers people who receive spousal or survivor benefits in addition to a non-covered government pension.